mki1967/test-go-mki3d/mki3dgame/README.md

 (A short screen-cast is available at: https://youtu.be/vp6nhvOqhdU . )
 Run the game with the path to assets directory as the command line argument.
 (See the content of the runme script in this directory.)
-The assets directory has the following general sub-directories:
+The assets directory has the following sub-directories:

 * 'icons' -  icon '.png' files (some systems may use them ...)
 * 'monsters' - monster shapes '.mki3d' files - made with MKI3D